cognusion/AllHandsOnDeck/README.md

 ```
 Workflows are quite powerful, and allow you to specify:
 * Filter - An optional filter string.
 More on this later
+* MinTimeout - An optional number of seconds a workflow should at the very least run for
 * Name - Whatever you want to call the workflow
 * Sudo - If this workflow must run via sudo, set this to 'true'
 * Commands - An ordered list of commands